cseptesting/floatcsep/README.md

 ```

 A runtime directory will be created in the `results` folder with the test date as the name.
-The results from this
-run of the experiment are contained in `readme.md`.
+The results from the experiment can be visualized in `results/readme.md`.